 An account owner or an admin will need to make this change in Adminland.
 If that's you, please follow the full guide on that here.

 ... toward the upper right corner to update the project’s name or description, change what tools are visible, or archive/delete it.
 We’ve got a couple of Developers’ Tools included there too.

 Tip: If you'd like to assign a team or project lead, include that info in your project description.
 It will show up on that project's page, and on the project card.

-Have a project that would be better suited as a team (or vice-versa)?
+Have an existing team that would be better suited as a project?
 No problem!
 You can swap it over.
 Click in the

-Then you’ll see an option to switch it to a team.
+Then you’ll see an option to switch it to a project.